lsst-ts/observatory-ops-docs/Observing-Interface-Setup/getting-started-nublado.rst

 ..
 This section should provide a brief, top-level description of the procedure's purpose and utilization.
 Consider including the expected user and when the procedure will be performed.

-This procedure is intended for users of the Rubin Observatory that are interested in interacting with the  Observatory Control System using nublado.
+This procedure is intended for users of the Rubin Observatory that are interested in interacting with the  Observatory Control System using Nublado.
-It contains basic procedures on how to get started with the nublado observing tools.
+It contains basic procedures on how to get started with the Nublado observing tools.

 To get a list of the different environments see :ref:`Observing-Interface-Environments`